 Don’t give guilt or anger a foothold

-Realizing these fundamental truths – that it is not your fault and that they suffering from depression – can allow you to understand and sympathize with your loved one.
+Realizing these fundamental truths – that your loved one was suffering from a mental illness and that their death was not your fault – can allow you to understand and sympathize with your loved one.
 Free yourself from guilt and anger and embrace compassion.
 After a loss, it is often helpful to participate in healing actions.
-Tell the story of your loved one’s life, find ways to honor their memory, and cultivate compassion for others who suffer from mental illness.
+For example, tell the story of your loved one’s life, find ways to honor their memory, and cultivate compassion for others who suffer from mental illness.

 Find a good therapist